Flag Hardy space theory on Heisenberg groups and applications: Introduction

-\textbf{(2)} Folland and Stein \cite{FoSt} defined a one-parameter Hardy space on stratified Lie groups, and characterised it by Littlewood--Paley theory, atomic and molecular decompositions, and tangential and nontangential maximal functions.
-Later Christ and Geller \cite{CG} characterised this Hardy space by singular integrals, and in particular by Riesz transforms.
+Next, Folland and Stein \cite{FolSte} defined a one-parameter Hardy space on stratified Lie groups, and characterised it by Littlewood--Paley theory, atomic and molecular decompositions, and tangential and nontangential maximal functions.
+Later Christ and Geller \cite{ChrGel} characterised this Hardy space by singular integrals, and in particular by Riesz transforms.
 We denote this one-parameter Hardy space by $ \FSCGHardy(\Hn)$.
-From our Theorem \ref{thm:main1}, it follows that our space $\flagHardy(\Hn)$ is a proper subspace of $ \FSCGHardy(\Hn)$.